 Building a startup is challenging enough without self-inflicted wounds.
 By avoiding these 20 common mistakes, you dramatically increase your odds of success.
 Remember that nearly every problem has been faced and solved by other founders before you—seek their wisdom, learn from their experiences, and don’t hesitate to ask for help.

-The startup journey is difficult, but it’s also one of the most rewarding paths for those with the courage to walk it mindfully.
+The entrepreneurial journey is difficult, but it’s also one of the most rewarding paths for those with the courage to walk it mindfully.
 I’ve made many of these mistakes myself and watched others do the same.
 The difference between failure and success often comes down to how quickly you recognize and correct course.

 What mistakes have you encountered in your startup journey?
 I’d love to hear your stories and insights.